Have you been charged with a weapons offense? Are you having problems associated with your CCW (carry concealed weapon) permit?

 There are numerous laws with respect to the use of firearms.
 Some of the laws concern weapons offenses which themselves are a crime (such as possession crimes), others laws are “enhancements” or laws that increase the penalties of other crimes if a firearm is involved.

 If you have been charged with a weapons or firearms offense, whether you have a CCW or not, you should consult an experienced Orange County theft defense attorney.
 A defense attorney can help make sure that the charge has as little impact on your livelihood and your future as possible.
-At the Law Offices of Vincent J. LaBarbera, Jr., we have over 33 years of experience defending people charged with weapons offenses and similar crimes.
+At the Law Offices of Vincent J. LaBarbera, Jr., we have almost 40 years of experience defending people charged with weapons offenses and similar crimes.
 We understand the justice system and all of your options.
 We will give your case individual attention and work as an aggressive advocate on your behalf.
 For a confidential evaluation of your case, call us today at (949) 863-1663.